 Do Ants Breathe?

 Ants have an interesting respiratory system that consists of spiracles and respiratory ducts called trachea.
-Spiracles are tiny openings located on the outside of the exoskeleton and function to transport oxygen into and carbon dioxide out of the ant's tracheal system.
+Spiracles are tiny openings on the outside of the exoskeleton and transport oxygen into and carbon dioxide out of the ant’s tracheal system.

 How Ant Respiration Works

-Once oxygen has entered through the ant's spiracle, it will then enter the tracheal trunk where it will then be dispersed throughout the myriad of smaller tracheal tubes that branch out throughout the body.
-At the end of each tracheal branch is a tiny cell called a tracheole that functions to provide the interface for the exchange of gasses.
+Once oxygen has entered through the ant’s spiracle, it will then enter the tracheal trunk, where it will then be dispersed throughout the myriad of smaller tracheal tubes that branch out throughout the body.
+At the end of each tracheal branch is a tiny cell called a tracheole that provides the interface for exchanging gasses.

 Did You Know: Tubes are lined with chitin, which is a transparent, tough membranous protein material that functions as a support structure for the trachea.